 The Trout Market

-This is the reason I plan my visits to Salento to include a Sunday, the Sunday trout market.
+This is the reason I plan all of my visits to Salento to include a Sunday.
+For the Sunday trout market.
 People come from all over Colombia to enjoy trout in Salento during the weekend.
+When considering what to do in Salento Colombia, this is a must.
 Trout is farmed in Colombia and every weekend farmers and cooks bring their food carts to Salento’s town centre to participate in the popular trout market.
 They put a few plastic chairs and tables out front of their carts and they cook trout in a variety of ways.
 Stop by any one of these (up to 50) market places and get your trout.
 They come served with patacones, and with a variety of sauces including mushroom, shrimp or garlic.
 Feel free to purchase a drink at the food cart, or bring your own bottle of wine. it is up to you!
 Locals and travellers a-like share tables at Salento’s trout market and it is absolutely my favourite way to dine in the sleepy little town!

 Cafe Jesus de Martin